eabatalov/jquery-core-nodom/README.md

-cocoonjs-jquery
+jquery-nodom
 ===============

-Implementation of jQuery subset for running in CocoonJS Javascript runtime.
+Implementation of jQuery core (subset for now) for running in CocoonJS Javascript runtime and other runtimes with no natural DOM support such as nodejs.

 This project is on a very initial stage.
 Implemented subset is very small.
 It even has no unit tests yet.